ana1231/SuiteReview_FE/front-end/README.md

 ***
 In React, App.js will hold the login information which will be passed down to the children.
 The fields used for this are:

-- <code>currentUser</code> - a json that contains all the user's infomation except the password
+- <code>currentUser</code> - a json that contains all the user's information except the password
 - <code>user_Id</code> - unique ID for that user

-:mag_right: Illustration of Authentification from App.js to Main.js:
+:mag_right: Illustration of Authentication from App.js to Main.js:

 ```mermaid